Random surfaces with large systoles: Random Bely surfaces

 \subsection{Geometry and topology}

 First, we describe the geometry of an oriented hyperbolic surface $S$ equipped with a triangulation $\calT$ by ideal hyperbolic triangles without shear\footnote{The word triangulation is used somewhat liberally here: $\calT$ has no vertices and hence consists of edges and faces only.}.
 We allow $S$ to have boundary and observe that if $S$ does then each of its boundary components contain at least one cusp.
+When we say cusp here, we mean an open subset of the surface that contains part of the boundary and is isometric to an open neighborhood of an ideal vertex of an ideal hyperbolic triangle (or equivalently of a region in $\HH^2$ delimited by two geodesics with a common endpoint at infinity).

-The orientation of $S$ induces an orientation -- a cyclic ordering of the outgoing edges at each vertex -- on the dual graph $\calG$ to $\calT$.
+The orientation of $S$ induces an orientation at each vertex of the dual graph $\calG$ to $\calT$.
+Here an orientation at a vertex of a graph is a cyclic ordering of the outgoing edges at that vertex.
 A graph equipped with such an orientation is sometimes called a ribbon graph or a fat graph.
 We will attach a half-edge to $\calG$ for each edge in $\calT$ that lies on the boundary, so that all vertices in $\calG$ are trivalent (see Figure \ref{pic_init}).

 If $\gamma \colon [0,1] \to \calG$ is a path, we can associate a word $w(\gamma)$ in the letters ``$L$'' and ``$R$'' to it: at every vertex of $\calG$ that $\gamma$ traverses it turns either right or left with respect to the orientation on $\calG$.
 So if we record an ``$L$'' or an ``$R$'' respectively at each turn and put these letters in the correct order, we obtain the word $w(\gamma)$.
 We will say that $\gamma$ carries the word $w(\gamma)$.
 In what follows, we will often forget about the parametrization of a curve $\gamma$, but still speak of ``the'' associated word $w(\gamma)$.
 Technically, this makes no sense, because the word depends on the choice of parametrization, however, in all cases below, this is of no influence.
 That is, the resulting definitions are independent of the choice of parametrization.